12 June '18 by Alina Livneva

 Gheorghe Virtosu is one of the famous contemporary artists.
-He is the master who does not deny reality in his abstract oil paintings.
+He is the master who does not deny reality in his abstract painting.
 The artist paints under the impulse of revelation-ideas born as sparks impossible to control, which light an entire series of subsequent actions.
 He admits that changes can occur during the artistic process, especially regarding the dimensions and colors used, but sustains that the spark, as a moment of inspiration, is the one deciding how the work will eventually look.
 He works outside of time, outside of any canons, rules, norms.
 He does not affiliate itself to any style; he works freely, under the impulse of suffering, hoping that his message will be perceived as a positive one – a struggle that must never be abandoned!
 “Sacrifice is natural when it comes to creating something unique, something majestic,” says Gheorghe Virtosu.

 These famous abstract artists changed the way we think about painting.
 The magnetism of abstract art is its ability to inspire our subconscious curiosity that reaches our imagination.
 We have the ability to create unique things in the world.
 Abstract work communicates with the viewer in an attempt of the last to understand reality.
 Reality is subjective, so the viewer defines it to its own perception.

 The 21st Century saw a strong emergence of different art, as progress brought in new opportunities.
 It took different shapes depending on the period, as we are in the postmodern world, abstract art is set to further evolve.
 Artists always react to the developments in society they live in.
 We expect to see new great abstract forms.

 Abstract art is a miracle.
 A painting means something!
 The greatness of abstraction is one of the most moving achievements of modern times.
 Same as people get connected to music vibes it happens with abstract art.
 For the viewer, the artwork is like music to the ear.